 Back Story My friend Dr. Tim Messer-Kruse is a historian who has written widely on the Haymarket incident.
 In 2012 he ignited a discussion about Wikipedia regarding accuracy and editing policies.Here is the Wikipedia article about him.

-Major Announcement: Dr. Tim Messer-Kruse will be at TECHS after school on Wednesday, October 19, 2016 to talk about his controversy with Wikipedia and anything else you might want to ask a historian about doing NHD.
+Major Announcement: Dr. Tim Messer-Kruse will be at TECHS after school soon (TBA) to talk about his controversy with Wikipedia and anything else you might want to ask a historian about doing NHD.

 Let's take a look at the controversy and see what new perspectives we can gain regarding the process of interpreting history.